-First, we focus on the special case LFAVirt(G, c, v) where a single virtual node v^1 is added to v and the task is to set the link costs so that LFA coverage increases the most.
+First, we focus on the special case LFAVirt(G_S, c_S, v) where a single virtual node v^1 is added to v and the task is to set the link costs so that LFA coverage increases the most.
 We will show a sufficient condition to ensure the LFA coverage is never decreasing.
 Recall that in Section V-B we have shown that even this simple variant is already NP-complete (which immediately sets the complexity of the one-step optimization problem as NP-hard), but it is still complex enough to build efficient optimization strategies on top of it.

-As the next step, we can use LFAVirt(G, c, v) as a building block for a greedy heuristic to solve the fully fledged $RIOD(G, c, U, 1, \max)$, whereby iteratively a single virtual node is added to the network to increase the LFA-coverage.
+As the next step, we can use LFAVirt(G_S, c_S, v) as a building block for a greedy heuristic to solve the fully fledged $RIOD(G_S, c_S, U, 1, \eta{min})$, whereby iteratively a single virtual node is added to the network to increase the LFA-coverage.
 This approach would curtails the ensuing computational complexity significantly; on the negative side, as we show below this simple greedy approach may stuck in a local maximum in certain cases.
-Therefore, we shall use a slightly extended version of LFAVirt as the basic building block of our algorithmsm whereby we may instantiate multiple virtual LFAs in each step if the need arises.
+Therefore, we shall use a slightly extended version of LFAVirt as the basic building block of our algorithms whereby we may instantiate multiple virtual LFAs in each step if the need arises.

-Theorem 5: There are networks with $\eta(G_V, c_V) < 1$ where adding a single node cannot increase the LFA coverge.
+Theorem 5: There are networks with $\eta(G_V, c_V) < 1$ where adding a single node cannot increase the LFA coverage.

-Proof: We show a counter-example in Fig. 4.
-Here, $\eta = \frac{19}{20}$, as the only unprotected node-pair is $c \rightarrow d$.
+Proof: We show an example in Fig. 4.
+One can verify that the only unprotected node-pair is $c \rightarrow d$, so the LFA coverage of the network is $\eta = \frac{19}{20}$.
 Additionally, all the 2-hop neighbors of c are upstream for d, and because Alg.
 1 provisions only a single virtual router in each step the furthest it can reach with a virtual tunnel is a, which is also upstream.
 Hence, any greedy algorithm that adds only a single node in each step terminates with $\eta < 1$.

-It may be tempting to believe that our counter-example is a pathologic case due to the large cost of the (a, d) link.
-This, however, is not the case, as one can easily show unitcost counter-examples similar to the one in Fig. 4 (e.g., by substituting the (a, d) link with a long chain of unit-cost links).
+It may be tempting to believe that our example is a pathologic case due to the large cost of the (a, d) link.
+This, however, is not the case, as one can easily show unit-cost counter-examples similar to the one in Fig. 4 (e.g., by substituting the (a, d) link with a long chain of unit-cost links).